codernix/centicrypt/docs/src/cli/wallets/file-system.md

 Solana CLI tools.
 A file system wallet exists as an unencrypted keypair file on your computer system's filesystem.

-> File system wallets are the **least secure** method of storing SOL tokens.
+> File system wallets are the **least secure** method of storing CNTC tokens.
 Storing large amounts of tokens in a file system wallet is **not recommended**.

 ## Before you Begin